nagyesta/lowkey-vault/lowkey-vault-docker/README.md

 ## ARM builds

+> [!TIP]
-Lowkey Vault offers a multi-arch variant using Buildx.
+> Lowkey Vault offers a multi-arch variant using Buildx.
 You can find the relevant project [here](https://github.com/nagyesta/lowkey-vault-docker-buildx).